will-ing/learning-journal/README.md

 ## Intro

 Hi my name is Will.
 I am an army veteran that is looking to develop skills to effectively change careers in to a software development field.
 I currently work in the retail outdoor industry for a company called "*evo*".
 I have lived in Washington for 8 years.
-The mountains and the greenery is what I like most.
+The mountains and the greenery is what I like most about it here.
+Below is what I think when thinking about grownth mindset.

 ## Growth Mindset